manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Escaping.md

 $results = $statement->execute();
 ```

-It will make the final query `SELECT * FROM index WHERE MATCH('\\$manticore');`
+This results in the final query `SELECT * FROM index WHERE MATCH('\\$manticore');`

 ## In HTTP JSON API

-The same rules for SQL protocol apply with the exception that for JSON the double quote must be escaped with a single backslash, while the rest of the characters must be double escaped.
+The same rules for the SQL protocol apply, with the exception that for JSON, the double quote must be escaped with a single backslash, while the rest of the characters require double escaping.

-If using JSON libraries/functions that convert data structures to JSON strings the double quote and single backslash are escaped automatically by these functions and must not be explicitly escaped.
+When using JSON libraries or functions that convert data structures to JSON strings, the double quote and single backslash are automatically escaped by these functions and do not need to be explicitly escaped.

 ## In clients

-The [new official clients](https://github.com/manticoresoftware/) (which use HTTP as protocol) are using under the hood common JSON libraries/functions available on the respective programming language.
-Same rules of escaping as above are applied.
+The [new official clients](https://github.com/manticoresoftware/) (which use the HTTP protocol) utilize common JSON libraries/functions available in their respective programming languages under the hood.
+The same rules for escaping mentioned earlier apply.

 ## Escaping asterisk

-Asterisk (`*`) is a special character that can have two functionalities:
+The asterisk (`*`) is a unique character that serves two purposes:
-* as wildcarding prefix/suffix expander
+* as a wildcard prefix/suffix expander
-* and as any term modifier inside a phrase search.
+* as an any-term modifier within a phrase search.

-Unlike other special characters that are operators, the asterisk cannot be escaped when it's in a position to offer one of it's functionalities.
+Unlike other special characters that function as operators, the asterisk cannot be escaped when it's in a position to provide one of its functionalities.

-In non-wildcard queries, the asterisk doesn't require escaping, regardless if it's in the `charset_table` or not.
+In non-wildcard queries, the asterisk does not require escaping, whether it's in the `charset_table` or not.

-In wildcard queries, asterisk in the middle of a word doesn't require escaping.
-As a wildcard operator (either at start or end of the word), the asterisk will always be interpreted as the wildcard operator even if escaping is applied.
+In wildcard queries, an asterisk in the middle of a word does not require escaping.
+As a wildcard operator (either at the beginning or end of the word), the asterisk will always be interpreted as the wildcard operator, even if escaping is applied.

 ## Escaping json node names in SQL

-To escape special characters in json nodes use a backtick.
+To escape special characters in JSON nodes, use a backtick.
 For example:

 ```sql
 MySQL [(none)]> select * from t where json.`a=b`=234;